Skip to content

 Kinesiology majors at Morehouse develop strategies to promote health, wellness, and nutrition.

-Kinesiology, sports studies, and physical education instill an appreciation for the promotion of quality health, wellness, nutrition, sports-related activity, and physical fitness.
+Kinesiology, Sports Studies, and Physical Education instill an appreciation for the promotion of quality health, wellness, nutrition, sports-related activity, and physical wellness.

 We support the interests and development of future professionals seeking knowledge in multiple disciplines related to human performance, recreation and leisure services, teaching, coaching, and sport management.